Bivariate change point detection: joint detection of changes in expectation and variance: Practical Performance

 \subsection{Extension to multiple windows}

-We extend the test from Section \ref{sect:test} and the algorithm from Section \ref{sect:cpd} and consider multiple windows simultaneously.
-For $\mathbf X\in\mathcal M$ consider a set $H$ of increasingly ordered window sizes $h_1<\cdots <h_w$ satisfying (\ref{h}), which yields multiple processes $\{(J_{h,t})_t \;|\; h\in H\}$.
-The rational is that first, smaller windows are more sensitive to change points that appear fast in time, as they tend to avoid overlap of adjacent change points, which preserves an unbiased excursion of the joint process and thus supports detection precision.
-Second, larger windows improve the detection of small effects, as the associated dartboard at the change point is shifted outwards with order $\sqrt{nh}$, compare Lemma \ref{lemm:jhc}.
+For $\mathbf X\in\mathcal M$ let $H$ be a set of increasingly ordered windows $h_1<\cdots <h_w$, yielding multiple processes $\{(J_{h,t})_t \;|\; h\in H\}$.
+Smaller $h_k$ are sensitive to rapid changes, as they do no overlap adjacent change points and thus ensure an unbiased excursion of $(J_{h,t})_t$ which supports precise detection.
+Larger $h_k$ improve detection of small effects, as at a $c\in C$ a dartboard is shifted outwards with order $\sqrt{nh}$, see Proposition \ref{prop:jhc}.

-We extend the test.
-Recall the convergence of the temporal maximum $M_h^{(n)}(\Gamma)$ under $C=\emptyset$, see (\ref{Mh}).
-This maximum is associated with a single window $h$, but the convergence extends when additionally the maximum over all windows $h\in H$ is considered.
-Continuous mapping implies for $n\to\infty$